ansys/pyspeos/doc/source/_static/README.md

-Static files can found here(like images and other assets).
+Static files can be found here (like images and other assets).